maursader/nst-timezone-converter-firefox/README.md

 # Neopets Timezone Converter

-A Chrome extension that converts Neopets Standard Time (NST) to your preferred timezone.
+A Firefox extension that converts Neopets Standard Time (NST) to your preferred timezone.

 ## Features